 And then sometimes events take place that create an urgency to get that book out into the market.
 That event has been Hurricane Harvey, which made landfall on August 25.
 With the highest winds of 132 mph recorded at Port Aransas, the destruction is heartbreaking, and so we want to help.
 I’ve had the book in the hands of an editor with hopes of putting my best foot forward for agents and publishers, but Harvey has prompted us to get the book out on our own so that we can support those who are helping with relief and recovery on the Texas Gulf Coast.

 With every book purchased, we will donate 75% of the net proceeds to the following agencies that are working to bring relief and comfort to the people of Port Aransas and the surrounding region:

 Food Bank of Golden Crescent in Victoria

 Buy the Book

-Aransas Morning will be available in a few weeks but you can pre-order and purchase directly from us at this link:
+Aransas Morning is available directly from us at this link:

-If you prefer to purchase a book from Amazon, please go to the above link and click on the email address and let us know so we can alert you when the book is available on Amazon.
+If you prefer to purchase a book online from Amazon or Barnes & Noble, it’s available there now.
 However, a purchase directly from us will contribute more to storm relief efforts.